somerwalker/technology-transformation-patterns/patterns/1-legacy-modernization.md

 This pattern describes how organizations modernize legacy systems while maintaining operational continuity.

-This pattern is part of the **Transformation Operating System**, which connects strategy, governance, transformation patterns, execution, and delivery.
+This pattern is part of the **Transformation Operating Framework**, which connects strategy, governance, transformation patterns, execution, and delivery.

 ---